jspsych/jspsych-contrib/packages/extension-touchscreen-buttons/readme.md

 ## Overview

-This extension displays touch buttons that allow the subject to respond to stimuli via a touchscreen on mobile devices.
+This extension displays touch buttons that allow the participant to respond to stimuli via a touchscreen on mobile devices.
 The touch button sends key press events so that all jsPsych plugins that use keyboard input are compatible.

 ## Loading